jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

-Let's take this Bootstrap Card component for instance.
-It's a common design that we have all seen on the web and perhaps have even used yourself in previous projects.
+Let's take this `Bootstrap Card` component for instance.
+It's a common design that we have all seen on the web and perhaps have even used you'reself in previous projects.

 <img src="https://i.imgur.com/oKyuaBn.png" width=200/>

 It's essentially comprised of the following html.
-All you would need to do is copy/paste the html and update the relevant content placeholders.
+As a developer all you would need to do is copy/paste the html and update the relevant content placeholders.

 It's essentially a grouping of elements that, as a Component, is reusable.